korawica/fmtutil/README.md

 ## Formatter Group

-The formatter group object, `FormatterGroup`, that is the grouping of needed mapping formatter object and name together.
-You can define a name of formatter like `name` as Naming object, or `timestamp` as Datetime object.
+The **Formatter Group** object, `FormatterGroup`, which is the grouping of needed mapping formatter objects and its name together.
+You can define a name of formatter that you want, like `name` for `Naming` object, or `timestamp` for `Datetime` object.

 **Parse**: